- Fastly Status

 - When enabled, Image Optimization Requests metrics show you the number of responses that came from the Fastly Image Optimization service.

-Interacting with Stats graphs
+Working with stats graphs

-Controlling the historical information displayed
+Controlling the historic stats date displayed

 For all displayed graphs, you can choose: